Law enforcement technology: Four trends to know for 2026

 - Automated reminders - Avoid missed routine maintenance with service schedule reminders for each vehicle in the fleet.

-For a deeper dive on police fleet maintenance with Geotab, check out the ultimate playbook.
+For a deeper dive on police fleet maintenance with Geotab, check out this playbook.

 %20Photo.jpg)